 For example, a student is required to achieve mastery 2 times with a mastery score of 5.
 If the student has scores of 1, 3, 2, 4, 5, 3, and 6, only the scores of 5 and 6 would be part of the calculation.

-The Most Recent Score calculation always selects the score for the most recent assessment item.
+The Most Recent Score calculation always selects the most recent score for all assessment items.

 The Highest Score calculation always selects the highest score for all assessment items.